ascend-io/ascend-community/ottos_expeditions/README.md

   4. Once the project finishes building, click on **gear_durability_analysis** in the **Build Explorer** panel and run the flow to see the results.
       - In the case where the **Build Explorer** panel is not already open, click on **Show Build Panel** in the bottom right.

-### 5. Takeaways

-  1. How to write basic data quality tests in Ascend
-  2. How to build an Ascend project with a previously working build

-### 6. Congratulations!
+### 5. Congratulations!
 Great job!
 You've completed Expedition 2!
-Let's keep climbing.
+Better yet, now that you know how to create data quality checks, you can make sure your data is always clean and ready to use.
+Can't stop here though, let's keep climbing!

 ---